 The Advisors are responsible for decisions to buy and sell securities for the Fund, the selection of brokers and dealers to effect the transactions and the negotiation of prices and any brokerage commissions.
 With respect to Syndicated Loans and Subordinated Loans, the Fund generally will engage in privately negotiated transactions for purchase or sale in which the Advisor will negotiate on behalf of the Fund.
 Most of these transactions will be principal transactions at net prices for which the Fund will generally incur little or no brokerage costs.
 The Fund may be required to pay fees, or forgo a portion of interest and any fees payable to the Fund, to a lender selling assignment or participations to the Fund.
 The Advisors will determine the lenders from whom the Fund will purchase assignments and participations by considering their professional ability, level of service, relationship with the Borrower, financial condition, credit standards and quality of management.
-Affiliates of the Advisors may participate in the primary and secondary market for Syndicated Loans and Subordinated Loans, Because of certain limitations imposed by the 1940 Act, this may restrict the Fund's ability to acquire some Syndicated Loans and Subordinated Loans.
+Affiliates of the Advisors may participate in the primary and secondary market for Syndicated Loans and Subordinated Loans.
+Because of certain limitations imposed by the 1940 Act, this may restrict the Fund's ability to acquire some Syndicated Loans and Subordinated Loans.
 The Advisors do not believe that this will have a material effect on the Fund's ability to acquire Syndicated Loans and Subordinated Loans consistent with its investment policies.
 Sales to dealers are effected at bid prices.
-The illiquidity of some Syndicated Loans, Subordinated Loans and, to a more limited extent, CLOs may restrict the ability of the Advisors to locate in a timely manner persons willing to purchase the Fund's interests in Syndicated Loans, Subordinated Loans or CLOs at a fair price should the Fund desire to sell such interests.
+The illiquidity of some Syndicated Loans, Subordinated Loans, subordinated Loans, or CLOs at a fair price should the Fund desire to sell such interests.